 Be aware that some artists do not sell their original artwork.

 Art Reps - Some artists turn the matter over to dealers that specialize in re-selling.
 This way the artist is not hassled by dealing with advertising, getting payment and shipping the art.
 The Art Rep makes a tidy commission and you get your art.
-More info on some of the ones we have used is listed in the Guide to Original Art Websites.

 Art Dealers - There are certain individuals that specialize in the purchase and sale of original art pages.
 They typically have a website or sell on eBay and can often be found at conventions.
 Some tend to favor certain artists, genres, or types of pages.
 Many dealers also function as Art Reps for selected artists.
-More info on some of the dealers we have used is listed in the Guide to Original Art Websites.

 Estate Sales - If you can beat the dealers there are sometimes pages available at estate sales for great prices.
 Keep an eye on local newspapers & web-sites for information on these.